ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Showers and thunderstorms before 4pm, then a chance of showers and thunderstorms.
 Some of the storms could produce heavy rain.
          Cloudy, with a high near 80.
-East southeast wind around 6 mph.
+Southeast wind around 6 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">